 Colombia is a beautiful country!
 When you travel in Colombia you can find everything from the Andes, the Caribbean coast, the Amazon jungle, cryptic archaeological ruins to colonial places.
 This sounds like music to the ears, doesn’t it?
-Travelling through Colombia is ideal for all types of travelers.
-We have travelled in Colombia for almost 4 weeks and we visited all places that you see in our Colombia itinerary.
-We made for each destinations an article were we give our personal experiences, we tell you what you can do at a certain destinations and nevertheless we tell you which hotels or hostels are the best stay.
-Are you looking for perfect Colombia itinerary?
+Traveling through Colombia is ideal for all types of travelers.
+We have traveled in Colombia for almost 4 weeks and we visited all places that you see in our Colombia itinerary.
+We made for each destination an article where we give our personal experiences, we tell you what you can do at a certain destination and nevertheless we tell you which hotels or hostels are the best stays.
+Are you looking for the perfect Colombia itinerary?
 Then read this article, enjoy!

 Colombia itinerary: how many weeks do you need?

-In our opinion you need at least three weeks to four weeks to travel to through Colombia.
+In our opinion, you need at least three weeks to four weeks to travel through Colombia.
 The distances between destinations are big in Colombia so it is recommended to travel for at least three weeks.
 If don’t have three weeks you can skip places on our Colombia itinerary.
-If you have more time we recommend to visit: San Agustín, Cali and Popayan.
-We didn’t visited these places because of time constraints.
-Be aware that these places are located in the south of Colombia, that means that you will have extra travel time, because it isn’t in the route of the other places of our Colombia itinerary.
-If love hiking we recommend the tour Ciudad Perdida.
-Unfortunately we were not able to do it, due to time constraints.
+If you have more time we recommend visiting San Agustín, Cali, and Popayan.
+We didn’t visit these places because of time constraints.
+Be aware that these places are located in the south of Colombia, which means that you will have extra travel time because it isn’t in the route of the other places on our Colombia itinerary.
+If you love hiking we recommend the tour Ciudad Perdida.
+Unfortunately, we were not able to do it, due to time constraints.
 We decided to visit San Gil instead of hiking Ciudad Perdida.
-During our trip we heard good stories about Ciudad Perdida from other travelers.
+During our trip, we heard good stories about Ciudad Perdida from other travelers.

-If you want to know how much budget you need for Colombia and what this Colombia itinerary will cost per day you should read this article: xxxxxxxxxx
+If you want to know how much budget you need for Colombia and what this Colombia itinerary will cost per day you should read this article: Colombia trip cost.

 We have written an article about each destination that gives you a lot of information and ideas about what to do in a certain place how you get there, where to stay and personal tips.
 Do you want to know more click on the link to open an article.

-Bogota is the capital of Colombia and is likely to be your starting location of your Colombia itinerary.
+Bogota is the capital of Colombia and is likely to be the starting location of your Colombia itinerary.
 Bogota is gradually becoming one of the most popular cities in Latin America.
-Bogota has a lot to offer in art, fashion, culture, history and unique experiences.
+Bogota has a lot to offer in art, fashion, culture, history, and unique experiences.
 Bogota is located at an altitude of 2640 meters.
 Because of this Bogota is a nice place to start your travel through Colombia given the temperature.
-In Bogota it isn’t that hot as other places in Colombia.
-If you want to read more about Bogota, read our article how you have two unforgettable days in Bogota.
+In Bogota, it isn’t that hot as other places in Colombia.
+If you want to read more about Bogota, read our article about how you have two unforgettable days in Bogota.

-Cartagena is Colombia’s most visited place, and shouldn’t been missing in your Colombia itinerary.
+Cartagena is Colombia’s most visited place, and shouldn’t be missing in your Colombia itinerary.
 This city is the gem of the Caribbean coast.
 The old town surrounded by the stone walls is an open-air museum.
-You have to experience the Caribbean void in this city with your own eyes.
-Read everything in our travel guide of Cartagena’s in this article.
+You have to experience the Caribbean vibes in this city with your own eyes.
+Read everything in our travel guide of Cartagena in this article.

 Santa Marta / Taganga

 Taganga is an old fishing village and together with Santa Marta a suitable place to undertake activities and transport yourself to other destinations.
 Santa Marta is a nice place to experience the daily life of Colombians on the coast.
 So you can sit back with your cocktail and enjoy the spectacle of fishermen working all day to bring in their catch in the evening.
 In the evening you can enjoy the sunset on a rooftop bar and in the evening you can discover the nightlife of a real Colombian fishing village.
 Curious?
-Then you should read our tips to make a stay in Santa Marta successful.
+Read our tips about Santa Marta.